Best Low-Calorie Foods UK: Filling Options for Meal Prep and Fat Loss

 Fruit is nutritious but can be calorie-dense in large quantities due to its natural sugar content.
 These choices give the best balance of sweetness, fibre, and low calorie count:

-- Grapefruit: 42 kcal per 100 g.
-Some evidence suggests it supports satiety; a good breakfast addition.
+• Grapefruit: 42 kcal per 100 g.
+High water content for very few calories, which makes it a filling breakfast addition.

 Best Low-Calorie Carbohydrates